Huanle/Symbiodinium-genome-scan-for-positive-selection/README.md

 scripts, commands used for positive selection analysis of Symbiodinium genomes and dinoflagellate transcriptomes.
 Analyses results have been published: https://www.biorxiv.org/content/early/2017/10/05/198762; DOI:10.1101/198762

-# roadmap of the analysis
+# Roadmap of the analysis
+Refer to Supplementary Figure 6 of the paper.

 # Commands
 1. prepare fasta sequences of amino acids and CDS (coding) sequences